VIKASNARASIMHA1/EmbedRTOS/README.md

 # EmbedRTOS
-EmbedRTOS is a comprehensive embedded systems simulator designed to showcase professional embedded software engineering skills.
-It implements a complete embedded ecosystem including a custom RTOS, hardware abstraction layer, sensor fusion algorithms, OTA update system, and communication protocols - all running entirely in software.
+EmbedRTOS is a comprehensive embedded systems simulator designed to implement a complete embedded ecosystem including a custom RTOS, hardware abstraction layer, sensor fusion algorithms, OTA update system, and communication protocols - all running entirely in software.

 ## Key Highlights